wide/modulus-core/docs/modulus.md

 Called when the Component is instanciated and binded to the DOM element, with the prupose of:
 - setting properties
 - listening events

-#### `Component.onReady()`

-Called when all Components are instanciated and ready to communicate, with the prupose of:
-- triggering events

 #### `Component.onDestroy()`